Install the Simscape Multibody Link Plugin

 Step 2: Run the Installation Function

 Run MATLAB as administrator.
-See How to run MATLAB as administrator for more information.
+For more information, see How to Make a Shortcut to Run MATLAB as Administrator.

 Add the folder in which you saved the installation files to the MATLAB path.
 For example, you can use the

 zipnameis the name of the ZIP file, such as

 Step 3: Register MATLAB as an Automation Server

 Each time you export a CAD assembly model, the Simscape Multibody Link plugin attempts to connect to MATLAB.
 To enable the connection, you must register MATLAB as an automation server.
 You can do this in two ways:

 Open a MATLAB session in administrator mode.
 At the MATLAB command prompt, enter